ZTGeng/CSC780/README.md

 # CSC780_Android
 Android development project for CSC 780 of SFSU

+-- Week 9.27 - 10.3 --
+-1.
+Enabled the GPS to show current location
+-2.
+Enabled clicking map to show address in textview -3.
+Got street sweeping of San Francisco info kml files -4.
+Understood how kml works

 -- Week 9.20 - 9.26 --
 -1.
 Created the project from scratch
 -2.
 Added Google Map